TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 #### Step 1.3: Verify version

-Make sure your git version is **at least** 2.28 by running this command:
+Make sure your Git version is **at least** 2.28 by running this command:

 ~~~bash
 git --version